48 Km in Niagara, starts at the Brock monument and goes to St. Catharines and to Jordon.

 On the south shore of Lake Ontario, the Niagara region has a diverse terroir of sheltered slopes, lakeside vineyards and mixed soils which all provide a world of character in the wines.

 Tour the Niagara Wine Route from the saddle of your bike.
 Niagara’s regional appellations include Niagara-on-the-lake and Niagara’s Escarpment.
 Over 80 wineries will surely increase your sense of taste, smell and place.
 Take advantage of guided tours, unique wine tastings and great shopping.
 See where our quiet roads and your inspiration lead you by following this enchanting route.
 Come and discover the soul of wine country.
-For more information on wineries
+For more information on wineries or bed and breakfasts

 From Bridge 1, the route stretches southwards from St. Catharines to Port Colborne, a distance of 45 km / 28 miles (including George Nicholson Trail).
 Cycling along the Welland Canal, you will see massive 26,000 ton ships up to 226 metres in length as they glide past grassy banks on their way to climb the Niagara Escarpment.